Marion Lake (via Granite Canyon)

 At 7.1 miles hikers will reach the group campsite.
 After passing the campsite you'll emerge from another wooded area and will enter a large open meadow that offers outstanding views of the upper canyon.

-At roughly 7.25 miles hikers will arrive at the Open Canyon Trail junction, which branches off to the right and heads towards Mt.
-Hunt Divide.
+At roughly 7.25 miles hikers will arrive at the Open Canyon Trail junction, which branches off to the right to climb Mount Hunt Divide, and then descend through Open Canyon towards Phelps Lake.
 Hikers should proceed straight ahead at this junction.

 The upper portion of the Granite Canyon Trail alternates between forested areas and large open meadows with expansive views.
 The upper canyon area is also known for its exceptional wildflower displays during the early-to-mid summer time period.
 Look for a wide variety of wildflowers, including Indian paintbrush, lupine and alpine sunflowers, among many others.
 Hikers will also pass through several areas with high brush, including willows, which may be good places to spot moose.
 Since this is also prime bear habitat, be sure to make a lot of noise, especially where visibility is low.
 You should also consider carrying bear spray.